Explore Courses

 The eligibility requirements to study nursing in New Zealand vary depending on the level and scope of practice you wish to pursue.
 Some general requirements are as follows:

-1. To become an enrolled nurse, you must complete a Nursing Council-approved Diploma in Enrolled Nursing program (NZQA Level Five program) from a polytechnic or institute of technology.
+1. To qualify as an enrolled nurse, you must have a Nursing Council-approved diploma in Enrolled Nursing program offered at a polytechnic or institute of technology, which is recognized as NZQA Level Five.

-2. To become a registered nurse, you must complete a Nursing Council-approved Bachelor of Nursing/Bachelor of Health Science program (NZQA Level Seven program) from a polytechnic, institute of technology, or university.
+2. To become a registered nurse, you need to finish a bachelor of Nusing/Bachelor of Health Science program accredited by the Nursing Council, available at a polytehnic, institute of technology, or university, recognized as NZQA Level Seven.

 3. To become a nurse practitioner, you must: